clef-men/article_tmc/popl25-author-response.md

 ¹: since its inclusion we did find one bug, where the TMC pass would generate wrong code in its interaction with the `try...with` and `&&, ||` constructs.
 (See https://github.com/ocaml/ocaml/issues/12957 )

 After a few more years of experience of opt-in TMC in OCaml codebase, we could possibly discuss enabling the transformation by default in some cases, but we are not there yet.
-(The reviewer suggests that maybe it could be automatically applied to only a subset of optimizable function.
+(The reviewer suggests that maybe it could be automatically applied to only a subset of optimizable functions.
 One restriction we certainly want to have is that we would only implicitly optimize constructor applications where only the TMC-call argument can perform an observable side-effect -- all other arguments are syntactic values -- to guarantee that we do